 | Clean Ohio Trail Fund | ODNR | | | | Recurring Grant (typically January - March).
 Funds trails for outdoor recreational opportunities, including new recreational trail construction (emphasis on linear trails), acquisition of property and easements for recreational trails or recreational trail corridors, and trailhead facilities. |

 | Water Pollution Control Loan Fund | OEPA | | | | Eligible projects include new drinking water or wastewater infrastructure construction and existing system upgrades, aquatic habitat restoration, home sewage treatment system improvements and storm water improvements.
-The WPCLF program year is January 1st to December 31st.
-Nomination for 2026 funding due 9/22/25. |
+The WPCLF program year is January 1st to December 31st. |

-| Water and Wastewater Infrastructure Grant Program | OEPA | | $5,000,000 | | Provides grants to improve access to clean drinking water and wastewater infrastructure.
-2025 deadline pending. |
+| Water and Wastewater Infrastructure Grant Program | OEPA | | $5,000,000 | | Provides grants to improve access to clean drinking water and wastewater infrastructure. |

 | Elderly and Disabled Transit Fare Assistance Program | ODOT | | | | Rolling deadline.
 Funds to reimburse eligible public transportation systems that offer reduced fares to the elderly and people with disabilities.
 Eligible public transit systems must 1) receive an allocation from ODOT�s Rural Transit Program or Urban Transit Program, and 2) provide a reduced fare to the elderly and people with disabilities. |